perfectpanel/bakong-khqr-php/README.md

     merchantCity: 'PHNOM PENH',
     currency: KHQRData::CURRENCY_KHR,
     amount: 500,
-    expirationTimestamp: (int) (microtime(true) * 1000) + 60 * 1000 // Expire in 1 minute
+    expirationTimestamp: strval(floor(microtime(true) * 1000) + 60 * 1000) // Expire in 1 minute
 );

 var_dump(BakongKHQR::generateIndividual($individualInfo));
 ```

 > [!IMPORTANT]
 > Starting from v1.1.0 (the v1.0.18 equivalent of the npm package) The `expirationTimestamp` parameter is required for dynamic KHQR, i.e. KHQR with a transaction amount.
-The expected format is a timestamp in **milliseconds**.
+The expected format is a timestamp string in **milliseconds**.

 Output: